Okounkov bodies and toric degenerations: Introduction

 \end{theorem}

 The theorem summarizes the results in Theorem~\ref{t:deg} and Proposition~\ref{p:compatible}, together with their applications in Examples~\ref{ex:torus}, \ref{ex:birational}, and \ref{ex:subvar}.

-In general, the question of when the semigroup $\Gamma_\nu(V)$ is finitely generated appears to be quite subtle, sensitive to both the linear system $V$ and the flag $Y_\bullet$ (see Example~\ref{ex:1} and \S\ref{ss:counterex}).
+In general, the question of when the semigroup $\Gamma_{Y_\bullet}(V)$ is finitely generated appears to be quite subtle, sensitive to both the linear system $V$ and the flag $Y_\bullet$ (see Example~\ref{ex:1} and \S\ref{ss:counterex}).
 It is closely related to the existence of a finite SAGBI basis for the ring $R(V)$ (see \cite[\S5.6]{kk-alg}).
 Motivated by this, we provide some criteria for finite generation in \S\ref{s:conditions}.
 The key notion introduced there is that of a \emph{maximal divisor} in a linear system $V$, with respect to a fixed divisor $Y$.
-Such divisors have maximal order along $Y$, and also have the property that their multiples are maximal in the powers $V^m$; thus they bound the growth of the semigroup $\Gamma_\nu(V)$.
+Such divisors have maximal order along $Y$, and also have the property that their multiples are maximal in the powers $V^m$; thus they bound the growth of the semigroup $\Gamma_{Y_\bullet}(V)$.

-Our main purpose in this article is to develop a formal framework for the toric degenerations resulting from a finitely generated semigroup (\S\ref{s:deg}), and to show how criteria for finite generation can be applied in examples (\S\ref{s:examples}).
+The main purpose of this article is to develop a formal framework for the toric degenerations resulting from a finitely generated semigroup (\S\ref{s:deg}), and to show how criteria for finite generation can be applied in examples (\S\ref{s:examples}).
 We also hope to motivate further study of the finite generation problem.

 This work began with a desire to understand toric degenerations of flag varieties and Schubert varieties, which have been described from various points of view over the last fifteen years (see, e.g., \cite{gl,caldero,ab,kaveh,km}).
 I plan to return to this subject in future paper \cite{and}, generalizing the example given in \S\ref{ss:bs}.